-- The second phase, which began in earnest in 2013, is focused on Kim's steps to establish a power base, which owes its loyalty directly to him.
-This patronage system will likely be tied to moves to accommodate the twin regime policy philosophies of "Military First" and "Creating a Strong and Powerful Nation."
-It is likely that as this phase plays out and Kim Jong-un begins to exert his independence as a decision-maker, the current regent/advisory structure will begin to change-something that could lead to churn within the upper reaches of the leadership. - The final phase, according to many Pyongyang watchers, should begin around 2015, when Kim Jong-un is able to assume the full responsibilities of his position as Supreme Leader.
-He will have established his own decision-making processes and will be more directly responsible for policy formulation and execution.
-He will most likely begin to marginalize his regents, which could intensify the opposition exhibited in phase 2.
+- The first phase, which began shortly after he was formally designated the heir apparent (September 2010) and was drawing to a close in the fall of 2013, focused on the stabilization of the three-generation hereditary succession.
+In this period, potential opposition to the hereditary transition of power had been stamped out through purges and retirements. - The second phase, which began in earnest in 2013, was focused on Kim's steps to establish a power base, which would owe its loyalty directly to him.
+This patronage system would likely be tied to moves to accommodate the twin regime policy philosophies of "Military First" and "Creating a Strong and Powerful Nation."
+It was likely that as this phase played out and Kim Jong-un began to exert his independence as a decision-maker, the current regent/advisory structure would begin to change something that could lead to churn within the upper reaches of the leadership. - The final phase, according to many Pyongyang watchers, would begin around 2015, when Kim Jong-un would be able to assume the full responsibilities of his position as Supreme Leader.
+He would have established his own decision-making processes and would be more directly responsible for policy formulation and execution.
+He would most likely begin to marginalize his regents, which could intensify the opposition exhibited in phase 2.

-If Kim Jong-un is able to survive this final period with his position intact, regime stability will probably be ensured for the foreseeable future.
-But, there is a possibility that his powers will be curbed or that he will become a puppet to powerful forces inside the regime.
-If this occurs, the stability of the regime could come into question.
+If Kim Jong-un could survive this final period with his position intact, the paper argued, regime stability would probably be ensured for the foreseeable future.
+But, there was a possibility that his powers could be curbed or that he would become a puppet to powerful forces inside the regime.
+If this should occur, the stability of the regime could come into question.